Hamilton, Ontario: Crime

 The Criminal Code of Canada is the chief piece of legislation defining criminal conduct and penalty.
 The Hamilton Police Service is chiefly responsible for the enforcement of federal and provincial law.
 Although the Hamilton Police Service has authority to enforce, bylaws passed by the Hamilton City Council are mainly enforced by Provincial Offences Officers employed by the City of Hamilton.

-The homicide rate in Hamilton in 2019 was 1.83 per 100,000 population.
+In 2020, the city saw 18 murders and 51 shootings (up from 47 in 2019), the most shootings the city seen in at least a decade.
+2021 saw the homicides in the city increase to 20, giving the city a rate of around 3.5 per 100,000 residents.
 Hamilton ranked first in Canada for police-reported hate crimes in 2016, with 12.5 hate crimes per 100,000 population.
 Organized crime also has a notable presence in Hamilton with three centralized Mafia organizations: the Luppino crime family, the Papalia crime family, and the Musitano crime family.
+Street gangs such as the Original/Oriental Blood Brothers & the Oriole Crescent Crips, and biker crews such as Satan's Choice MC and the Hells Angels also have presence in Hamilton.